Supervisor/supervisor/docs/introduction.rst

   :program:`supervisorctl`.
 It provides a shell-like interface to the features provided by :program:`supervisord`.
-From :program:`supervisorctl`, a user can connect to different :program:`supervisord` processes, get status on the subprocesses controlled by, stop and start subprocesses of, and get lists of running processes of a :program:`supervisord`.
+From :program:`supervisorctl`, a user can connect to different :program:`supervisord` processes (one at a time), get status on the subprocesses controlled by, stop and start subprocesses of, and get lists of running processes of a :program:`supervisord`.

   The command-line client talks to the server across a UNIX domain